 “I am writing to inform you that we have decided to suspend our plans to construct the proposed building as part of our telephone transmission utility substation on Short Hill Mountain,” AT&T’s principal technical architect Scott Rushin wrote to the director of Loudoun County Department of Planning and Zoning, Ricky Barker.

 Rushin added: “We do not come to this decision easily.
 The facility is a vital part of our global telecommunications network… And, contrary to speculation, the site is not a data center and our planned upgrade would not have converted it into one.”

-He insited that “The upgrades would have provided Loudoun County businesses and residents additional opportunities to receive a variety of services such as Wi-Fi, entertainment, high speed internet and, eventually, enhanced wireless broadband services.”
+He insisted that “The upgrades would have provided Loudoun County businesses and residents additional opportunities to receive a variety of services such as Wi-Fi, entertainment, high speed Internet and, eventually, enhanced wireless broadband services.”